Focus Application Guidelines

 Convince the committee that the work is truly worth doing and not merely a rehash of already well-developed themes.
 References to the work of others in the field and/or to personal, preliminary investigation is important.

-The more specific you are, the easier it will be for the committee to understand your process.
-It will also help you manage your time if your project is funded.
+The more specific you are in your timeline, the easier it will be for the committee to understand your process.
+Plus it will help you manage your time if your project is funded.

-Focus grants may not be used to purchase supplies or equipment not consumed in the proposed work.
-For example, you may request funding for wood, but not wood tools.
+Funds cannot be used to purchase supplies or equipment not consumed in the proposed work.
+For example, you may request funding for wood, but not a hammer.

-Focus cannot be used to fund labor costs or travel expenses.
+Funds cannot be used to fund employees or travel.

 All events must have at least one performance that is free.